dmaone/CommonSense/README.md

 "Import" and "Export" will load and save to file.
 Format is compatible with xwhatsit layout files.

+IF you see keypresses in setup mode, but not in normal - check out global.h, #define NOT_A_KEYBOARD.
+If it's 1 - change back to zero.

 ## Macros and delays
 Figure it out yourself, please.
 It's not that hard.
 Delays are the _library_ of delays which will be used in macros.